 First, why it’s hard for most of us to let go?

 Firstly due to those highs and lows, our body releases high levels of dopamine in the good times and high levels of cortisol in those stressful times.
-It’s natural for our bodies to release these, yet when it becomes regular, our body’s become addicted.
+It’s natural for our bodies to release these, yet when it becomes regular, our bodies can become addicted.

 We have empathy and care for others on a genuine level, and we want to see the best in them, help bring out the best in them, care for them and hate seeing them destroying everything, not realising they are destroying us, we were their hostage, and our job was purely to learn and escape.